-Homework/Co-Curricular Activity 32% Writing

-Assignments (6% each) 240 %

-Tests (8% each) 32% 6

-Final Exam 12% 6
+Homework/Co-Curricular Activity 32% Writing Assignments 24% Tests (8% each) 32% Final Exam 12%

 A grade scale will be determined after final grades are computed, but will be no worse than the scale given below.
 Attendance and class participation will be considered when determining marginal grades.